Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experiments

 TSGP1 generates offspring that are semantically much closer to their parental program than those produced by stdGP or SLIM\_GSGP.
 This is evident from the consistently lower median Euclidean distance across generations, confirming that the transformer has successfully learned to express semantic similarity through syntactic transformations and can generalize this capability to unseen datasets.

+An exception is the beginning of the search, where TSGP generates offspring with high semantic dissimilarity.
+This is due to the random initialization of the initial population, which consists of a variety of programs with a very poor fit to the underlying problem.
+Since TSGP was primarily trained on training data relevant to the search space, the pre-trained semantic approach cannot find semantic similarities for these random initial programs.

-In contrast, stdGP produces large semantic modifications with high median distances and particularly high 75th percentiles.
+In contrast, stdGP produces large semantic modifications with high median distances and particularly high 75th percentiles throughout the search.
 This is an expected behavior, as standard mutation and crossover operators ignore the behavioral change of programs.
 SLIM\_GSGP maintains a relatively stable semantic similarity with low IQR across generations because its geometric semantic operators explicitly preserve the program behavior.
 Thus, both semantic methods, TSGP and SLIM\_GSGP, exhibit more stable and controlled variations in program behavior compared to a strict syntactic search like stdGP.

 Across all datasets, including those in Figure~\ref{fig:Euclidean_Distance_All} in Appendix~\ref{appendix:Step_Size}, the influence of the target $\mathrm{SD}_t$ on the actual semantic distance is clearly visible.
 With small $\mathrm{SD}_t$, TSGP produces offspring with low semantic distance (high similarity), while increasing $\mathrm{SD}_t$ leads to larger distances and lower similarity.
-This shows that $\mathrm{SD}_t$ serves as an effective control parameter for the semantic step size.
-In particular, in many cases, the actual semantic distance closely matches the target $\mathrm{SD}_t$, indicating that the transformer has learned to precisely and adaptively modulate the semantic similarity between parent and offspring.
+This shows that $\mathrm{SD}_t$ serves as an effective parameter to influence the semantic step size.
+Furthermore, in many cases, the actual semantic distance tends to align with the target $\mathrm{SD}_t$, indicating that the transformer has learned to adaptively modulate the semantic similarity between parent and offspring.

-Compared to \citep{anthes2025transformer}, we can better control the target semantic distance between offspring and parent.
-We believe that this is an effect of the larger training data as well as the more extensive training of the transformer, which enables better generalization and more reliable semantic variations over a variety of datasets.
+In comparison to \citep{anthes2025transformer}, the transformer model has learned to adjust the semantic distance between offspring and parents more precisely.
+We believe this is due to the influence of SymPy and its syntactic normalization of the training data, which enables a clearer training signal and has a positive effect on the search (as shown in Appendix~\ref{appendix:Ablation_Studies}).